Soldiers of Love

 Molly had made friends with Nott and Corner at the Ministry.
 Nott worked as an Unspeakable, and Corner worked in the Office of Misinformation, which often dealt with creature cover-ups.
 The three had been inseparable to a certain degree.
 But things took a turn for the worse when she fancied Smith.

 She went after him for a while, but Smith told her he couldn't be with her.
 His heart belonged to Parvati.
 This sent Molly running back into Nott's and Corner's arms, but more so Nott's.
 He tried being for her what Smith couldn't…but the old hurt was too much.
 The hurt that had appeared when she'd originally told Nott and Corner to stop being jealous of each other because she'd never choose between them.
 Well, she had.
 But, in Nott's book, it was too late for her to rectify things.

 Aunt Hermione told me that Michael Corner had been a very stubborn, very proud boy when they were kids.
 Molly even confessed to me once that his stubbornness could be irritating.

-What anyone had failed to realized, though, was that Michael was possible of great empathy and care.
-He had never let his feelings for Molly wane and he was the only one who had remained by her side through the Smith and Nott fiascos.
+What anyone had failed to realize, though, was that Michael was possible of great empathy and care.
+He had never let his feelings for Molly wane, and he was the only one who had remained by her side through the Smith and Nott fiascos.
 He knew how she felt, to love and not be loved…

 After they had been together for a while, Molly said to me that she wished she could have been as smart about people as she was about books.
 Then she would've realized sooner just how rightly her hand fit in his.